More

 Wrapping Up

 Kiosk mode in Windows devices allows you to restrict device usage to maximize end-user productivity.
 IT teams can therefore have greater control over Windows devices on how and for what purpose they are being used.
-You can now provision Windows 7 and 8.1 devices into kiosk mode with Scalefusion.
+You can now provision Windows 7 and 8.1 into kiosk mode with Scalefusion.

 Give the kiosk mode feature a try, free for 14 days!